Grants (in progress)

 foreign and security policy, continuity, change, realism, liberalism

-„Grigore Gafencu” Research Center for the History of International Relations and Cultural Studies will assemble on 25-26 April 2014 a conference dealing with Romania’s foreign policy from World War I to 1975 as seen from the perspective of the dichotomy Realism versus Idealism.
-The abstracts and the programme are in the process of publication.
+„Grigore Gafencu” Research Center for the History of International Relations and Cultural Studies announces that the conference dealing with Romania’s foreign policy from World War I to 1975 as seen from the perspective of the dichotomy Realism versus Idealism has been postponed for 22 May 2015 due to the cuts of budget by the financing institution.